Librettist - Lyricist

 One last Joe Taslitz story, for no reason other than I’m not likely to write about him again:

-Joe worried about dying early, too.
-When Joe was 40 years old, he had “a heart attack” and was told by his doctor to avoid stress.
+When Joe was 40, he had “a heart attack” and his doctor told him to avoid stress.
 Whereupon Joe stopped driving, leaving Gloria to chauffeur him around until she, too, stopped driving.

-Joe’s health stayed good, until sometime in his 80s, when something went wrong in his brain.
-He had surgery.
-Afterwards, based on the assumption Joe was too old to do well, he and Gloria moved into a senior residence.
-And there they stayed.
-Joe lived to 104; Gloria to a week short of 100.
+Joe’s stayed healthy.
+In fact, Joe lived to 104; Gloria to a week short of 100.
 My father, Lawrence, died at 71, predeceasing both of them.